alpacahq/user-docs/content/alpaca-works-with/tradingview.md

 weight: 10
 ---

-We are happy to announce that TradingView is now integrated with Alpaca as of November 7, 2019!
+TradingView is integrated with Alpaca.
 You can connect with TradingView to enact trades directly from TradingView charts.
 Please follow the steps below to enable TradingView.

 * [Step 1: Set Up and Log In on Alpaca]({{< relref "#step-1-set-up-and-log-in-on-alpaca" >}})
 * [Step 2: Set Up and Log In on TradingView]({{< relref "#step-2-set-up-and-log-in-on-tradingview" >}})
 * [Step 3: Visit a TradingView Chart]({{< relref "#step-3-visit-a-tradingview-chart" >}})
 * [Step 4: Open TradingView trade panel and Select Alpaca]({{< relref "#step-4-open-tradingview-trade-panel-and-select-alpaca" >}})
 * [Step 5: Connect and Authorize]({{< relref "#step-5-connect-and-authorize" >}})
+* [Step 6: Enjoy Trading]

 {{< safe-html >}}
 <br/>